What a Private Attorney Could Do to Help Avoid Potential Pitfalls

 To locate an attorney, consult your local telephone listings, the Internet, or contact the attorney referral service of a state bar or local bar association (see American Bar Association's Consumers' Guide to Legal Help).
 The USPTO cannot provide you with legal advice or help you select an attorney.

 Attorneys generally charge a fee for their services, but some attorneys and bar associations may offer free or greatly reduced services to financially under-resourced individuals and small businesses.
 The USPTO has interacted with intellectual property ("IP") law associations to encourage the establishment of such pro bono programs, including the American Bar Association.
-The International Trademark Association also has a committee dedicated to raising awareness about IP pro bono issues globally.
+The International Trademark Association (INTA) also has established an INTA trademark pro bono clearinghouse pilot program.
 The USPTO's reference of these resources is for informational purposes only.